ARGANS/training-raster-clipper/TUTORIAL.md

 In the next part we will visualize it into QGIS.

-:information_source: If for some reason you cannot download the Sentinel-2 product, a set of the minimal files required to continue the tutorial is available under: `resources/solution/minimal_required_sentinel_files/S2A_MSIL2A_20221116T105321_N0400_R051_T31TCJ_20221116T170958.SAFE/GRANULE/L2A_T31TCJ_A038658_20221116T105603/IMG_DATA/R60m`
+:information_source: If for some reason you cannot download the Sentinel-2 product, a set of the minimal files required to continue the tutorial is available under: `resources/solution/example_sentinel_files/SENTINEL.SAFE/GRANULE/L2A_T31TCJ_A038658_20221116T105603/IMG_DATA/R60m`

 ### Import a Sentinel-2 product into QGIS

-[TODO eschalk]

 #### Files to import